 During crises like the bushfires and floods, the EPA plays an important role in emergency response by assisting in and regulating environmental factors during clean-up actions.
-There are often higher risks to human health and the environment due to these catastrophic events: for example, the need to clean up asbestos after the devastating bushfires in Tathra in 2018
+There are often higher risks to human health and the environment due to these catastrophic events; for example, the need to clean up asbestos after the devastating 2019-2020 bushfires.